Differentiable Optimization of Linear Differential Microphone Arrays: A Joint Geometry and Filter Design Framework: Related Work

-Several studies have laid the groundwork for LDMA design.
-For example, \cite{b29} tackled the white noise amplification in wideband signals, improving performance with frequency-invariant beampatterns via Maclaurin’s series expansion.
-Building on this, \cite{b23} provides a theoretical comparison, introduces a two-stage robust DMA beamforming approach to maximize white noise gain (WNG), addresses extra-null issues at high frequencies, and offers a solution for frequency-independent beampatterns.
-Similarly, considering key performance metrics like DF and WNG, \cite{b30} optimized LDMA geometry by dividing the frequency band into subbands and using particle swarm optimization, and expanding on this, \cite{b27} explored nonuniform LDMAs by using spatial difference operators and a two-stage design process.
-Taking steering limitations into account, \cite{b25} addressed these challenges in the differential beamformers with linear microphone arrays, proposing new strategies for designing steerable beamformer.
+Several studies have laid the foundation for the design of LDMAs.
+For example, \cite{elko1997dma} proposed the classical design of the LDMA with fixed microphone spacing and filter weights, approximating the spatial derivative by the finite difference method.
+Since this approach lacked flexibility and robustness, authors in \cite{b29} proposed a robust design of LDMAs, which addressed the white noise amplification in wideband signals, improving performance with frequency-invariant beampatterns via Maclaurin’s series expansion.
+Building on this, \cite{b23} introduces a two-stage robust DMA beamforming approach to maximize WNG, addresses extra-null issues at high frequencies, and offers frequency-independent beampatterns.
+Similarly, considering key performance metrics such as Directivity Factor (DF) and WNG, \cite{b30} optimized the geometry of LDMA by dividing the frequency band into subbands and using particle swarm optimization, and expanding on this, \cite{b27} explored nonuniform LDMAs using spatial difference operators and a two-stage design process.
+Considering steering limitations, \cite{b25} presents differential beamformers with linear microphone arrays, proposing new strategies for designing steerable beamformers.
 Similarly, \cite{b28} proposed a fully steerable design using both omnidirectional and bidirectional microphones, validated through simulations.

-Our key contribution is introducing a method for designing optimal and fully steerable nonuniform LDMAs using differentiable programming.
-Unlike previous approaches to LDMA design, we achieve the adaptive LDMA configuration by directly optimizing the cost function under specific constraints: 1) ensuring distortion-free signal reception, and 2) limiting the distance between microphones.
-This approach achieves the desired DF across different frequencies and outperforms existing methods in terms of cost and implementation time.

-This paper is structured as follows: Section 2 defines the problem and presents our methodology.
-Section 3 discusses the simulation results, demonstrating the effectiveness of our approach.
-We conclude with a summary of our findings and their implications for future research.
+To cancel the interference and signals coming from an unwanted direction, \cite{jin2019null} proposed the null-constraint LDMAs by introducing a directional constraint to remove the unwanted signals.
+More recently, \cite{jin2022geometry} considered the geometry optimization of the microphone array with fixed filter weights.
+As mentioned, none of the previous papers have worked on the joint optimization of geometry and filter weights to achieve an optimal, flexible, and robust design for LDMAs.